 Meteorites.
 A U.S. regulation governing Antarctic meteorites ensures that meteorites in Antarctica will be collected for scientific research purposes only.
 U.S. expedition organizers who plan to collect meteorites in Antarctica will ensure that any specimens collected must be properly collected, handled, documented, and curated to preserve their scientific value.
-For more information, visit www.nsf.gov/geo/opp/antarct/meteorite regs.jsp.
+For more information, visit the NSF meteorite webpage.